meemalabs/laravel-media-recognition/README.md

 #### Confirming Your Subscription

-Finally, we need to confirm the subscription which is easily done by navigating to the `MediaConvertJobUpdate` Topic page.
+Finally, we need to confirm the subscription which is easily done by navigating to the `RekognitionUpdate` Topic page.
 There, you should see the following section:

 ![AWS SNS Subscription Confirmation Screenshot](https://i.imgur.com/oTPwNen.png)